pentargency/4chan-xl/README.md

 ### Chromium
 **Userscript**: Install [Violentmonkey](https://chrome.google.com/webstore/detail/violent-monkey/jinjaccalgkegednnccohejagnlnfdag) or [Tampermonkey](https://tampermonkey.net/), then **[click here to install 4chan XL](https://4chan-xl.kickin.rocks/builds/4chan-XL.user.js)**.

-**Chrome extension**: 4chan XL is also available as a standalone Chrome extension.
-The Chrome extension has the additional feature of being able to sync your settings and data with other devices via Chrome Sync.
-But there is an issue when the script updates: Whenever the Chrome extension is updated, until you hard refresh (F5) the tab, 4chan XL is unable to save any data (such as posts marked as yours and settings changes).
-The userscript version above does not have this problem when 4chan XL updates, only when Violentmonkey / Tampermonkey is updated.
-To install as a Chrome extension:

-- **Chromium**, **Vivaldi**: **[Download 4chan XL](https://4chan-xl.kickin.rocks/builds/4chan-XL.crx)**, then open `chrome://extensions` and drag the downloaded file onto the page.
-- **Opera**: **[Click to install 4chan XL](https://4chan-xl.kickin.rocks/builds/4chan-XL.crx)**, then follow the prompts to activate it in your extension manager.
-- **Chrome**: **[Download 4chan XL](https://4chan-xl.kickin.rocks/builds/4chan-XL.crx)**, then open `chrome://extensions` and drag the downloaded file onto the page.

-Note: This version of 4chan XL does not work with Opera 12.
-If you need Opera 12 support, try [loadletter's fork](https://github.com/loadletter/4chan XL) instead.

 ### Safari
 Install the [Userscripts](https://itunes.apple.com/us/app/userscripts/id1463298887) extension.
 Enable it by pressing `⌘,`, navigating to the extensions pane and checking `Userscripts` checkbox.
 Now open the Userscripts editor by clicking on the `</>` button in the taskbar.
 Then click on the `+` button and select the `New Javascript` option.
 Replace the default text with the contents of the 4chan XL **[script](https://4chan-xl.kickin.rocks/builds/4chan-XL.user.js)**.
 Finally save it by pressing `⌘s`.